fossabot/npm-bahtrext/README.md

       - [GitHub Repo](https://github.com/PingHuskar/npm-bahtrext)

 ## Beliefs
-1. Money in Thai Baht can be translate to word
+1. Money in Thai Baht can be translate to word, vice versa
-2. Default Decimal places is 2 digits; 3+ digits are optional.
+2. Default Decimal places is 2 digits; 3+ digits are optional
 3. Support Negative Number as Other Baht JS Library
 4. All Synchronous function
-5. This Number System not working well with large numbers.
+5. This Number System not working well with large numbers

 ## Change V2
 > Next Update Coming Soon
 - 2.0.0 - ES6

+++ webpack

 ## Change V1
 - 1.4.3 - 1.4.5 - Refactor